Our verdict

 - Want a more responsive and lively shoe.
 The Nike Revolution 6 is a better choice for you

 - Need a lighter shoe.
-Check out the budget-friendly Nike Flex Experience Run 10 instead.
+We urge you to check out the budget-friendly Nike Flex Experience Run 10 instead.

 Nike Downshifter 12 vs Downshifter 11